Authors: Filip Maric & David Nicholls / Reviewers: Anna Rajala & Dorothee Holscher / Submitted: 14 May 2019

 Background

-Described as one of the great Continental philosophers of the twentieth century, Emmanuel Levinas’s work has had a lasting influence well beyond the confines of philosophy.
-Levinas’s critique of ontology and his radical renewal of ethics has greatly inspired research in areas as diverse as social and political theory, theology, arts and design, legal theory, international relations, and pedagogy (Critchley, 2002).
-Increasing interest in Levinas’s ethics in healthcare theory and practice has also seen his writings explored in psychotherapy, medicine and nursing (Burcher, 2011; Clifton-Soderstrom, 2003; Naef, 2006; Nortvedt 2003, 2008; Surbone, 2005).
-Beyond a few very brief forays, however, Levinas’s work still remains largely underexplored in physiotherapy, which is perhaps surprising given the radical and fundamentally transformative potential that his critique of ontology and his otherwise ethics would have for physiotherapy theory and practice.
-This paper, therefore, sets out to introduce the reader to some of Levinas’s key ideas, most especially the concept of thematisation and the associated critique of ontology.
-From here we attempt to open a conversation about their critical and practical implications for physiotherapy.
+Emmanuel Levinas’s critique of ontology and his radical renewal of ethics has had a lasting influence well beyond the confines of philosophy.
+It has greatly inspired research in areas as diverse as social and political theory, theology, arts and design, legal theory, international relations, and pedagogy (Critchley, 2002).
+Increasing interest in Levinas’s ethics in healthcare theory and practice has also seen his writings explored in psychotherapy, medicine and nursing (Burcher, 2011; Clifton-Soderstrom, 2003; Naef, 2006; Nortvedt, 2003; Surbone, 2005).
+Beyond a few very brief forays, however, Levinas’s work remains underexplored in physiotherapy (Dufour, Brown, & Lucy, 2014; Lund Kordahl & Fougner, 2017).
+This is unfortunate given the radical and fundamentally transformative potential that his critique of ontology and his otherwise ethics would have for physiotherapy theory and practice.
+This paper, therefore, sets out to introduce the reader to Levinas’s critique of ontology and the associated concept of thematisation, and open a conversation about their critical and practical implications for physiotherapy.

-Our basic theses are that (a) there is a significant, though inadvertent violence inherent in the historical, philosophical foundations of physiotherapy that is easily overlooked yet continuously enacted in its day-to-day theories and clinical practices; (b) that an application of Levinas’s critique of ontology and thematisation to physiotherapy theory and practice opens toward an otherwise physiotherapy that more accurately ‘captures the ethical core and central values of healthcare’ (Nortvedt, 2003, p.
+Our theses are: (a) that there is a significant violence inherent in the philosophical foundations of contemporary physiotherapy that is easily overlooked yet continuously enacted in its day-to-day theories and clinical practices; and (b) that the exposure of this violence calls for an otherwise physiotherapy that more accurately ‘captures the ethical core and central values of healthcare’ (Nortvedt, 2003, p.
 25).
-Our hope is that this work highlights the critical need for a deeper engagement with the work of Emmanuel Levinas, particularly in relation to physiotherapy and its understanding and implementation of ethics that is so fundamental to its practice.

 Emmanuel Levinas – a brief introduction